Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 The fabrication sequence was mostly informal, and thus not optimized.

-**Much time could have been gained by a smarter and more efficient tasks ordening and automated plan/nomenclature generation**.
+**Much time could have been gained by a smarter and more efficient tasks ordering and automated plan/nomenclature generation**.

 ### Markings and joinery ###
 Markings may become very repetitive for some identical joins.
 I used a laser cutter to create templates for some dovetails and other joins.

 I had to draw this templates manually, which is very time consuming.
 That is why I used this method only for a few joins (when I absolutely needed to get them identical or when a type of join had to be done multiple times).

-Illutration: example of templates.
+Illustration: example of templates.
 ![Example of templates](/img/re/furnitures/captain_bed/templates.jpg)

 **Automatically generated templates from 3D plans would have saved time and would have made the fabrication more precise.**

 ### Finishing touches ###
 This project used only solid wood, with no veneer work, and rather simple geometry.
-The finishings were thus rather quick.
+Rather than sending, I used scrappers to prepare wood surface, then water based varnish.
+The finishing touches were thus rather quick.

 ![Example of templates](/img/re/furnitures/captain_bed/assembled_bed.jpg)